Bithoa/Simmerpop/README.md

 If you have created useful or interesting modifications, and would like to contribute them to the distribution version of Simmerpop, please contact Yuta A. Takagi at <yutaatakagi@gmail.com>.

-Simmerpop was developed on MacOS, we would appreciate any assistance with testing on Windows or Linux systems.
+Simmerpop was developed on Unix based systems, we would appreciate any assistance with testing on Windows systems.

 ## Authors and acknowledgment
 Yuta A. Takagi, Diep H. Nguyen, Tom Wexler, Aaron D. Goldman